Yipara logoYipara

 Head Shaking & Ear Scratching in Dogs

 When your dog keeps shaking head and scratching ear, it's almost always a sign of an ear problem.
 Dog shaking head could indicate an infection, ear mites, a foreign object like a grass seed, allergies, or water trapped after swimming.
 Dog keeps shaking head but ears look clean?
 It could be an inner ear issue or early-stage infection not yet visible.
-Persistent scratching can cause ear hematomas — blood blisters on the ear flap that may need surgery.
+Persistent scratching can cause ear swelling — blood-filled blisters on the ear flap that may need vet care.
 Don't wait for it to get worse — upload a photo now.

 Red & Inflamed Dog Ears

 If your dog ear red inside, it signals irritation or infection.
 The redness might be mild (pinkish) or severe (deep red with swelling).
 Signs of ear infection in dogs often start with redness before other symptoms appear.
 Common causes include allergies (food or environmental), bacterial infections, yeast overgrowth, and ear mites.
 Floppy-eared breeds are especially prone due to poor airflow.
-Early detection matters — a mildly red ear is much easier to treat than a full-blown infection with discharge and pain.
+Catching it early matters — a mildly red ear is much easier to manage than a full-blown infection with discharge and pain.

 Worried about your dog's ears?

-Upload a photo now and get an AI-powered health report in seconds.
+Upload a photo now and get an AI-powered photo analysis report in seconds.
 The sooner you identify the problem, the faster your dog gets relief.

 Check Dog Ears Now →